Why Vacation In Iceland?

 1. Scenic Beauty

-As you leave the charming and colorful town of Reykjavik driving east along the ring road, you leave behind the traffic and have an open road (and spectacular scenery) ahead of you.
+As you leave the charming and colorful town of Reykjavik driving east along the Ring Road, you leave behind the traffic and have an open road (and spectacular scenery) ahead of you.
+Your journey along the southern coastline will be one Instagram-worthy photo after another.

 Iceland itself is about the size of the state of New York but with about 19 million less people.
 The population of Iceland checks in around 337,000, and about 60% of those live in or near the capital city of Reykjavik.
 So once you get outside of the capital, you'll have plenty of elbow room to explore.